Computer Networks BSc (Hons)

 From the Internet to cloud computing, social networking, and multimedia streaming, computer networks play a vital role in all aspects of business, government and public services.

-On this BSc (Hons) Computer Networks degree course, you’ll learn to develop and manage sophisticated computer networks solutions and get hands on with the latest technologies to make a mark on the future of the industry.
-You’ll also have the option to join our Cisco Networking Academy to add an industry-recognised Cisco certification to your degree.
+On this BSc (Hons) Computer Networks degree course, you’ll learn to develop and manage sophisticated computer networks solutions and get hands on with the latest technologies, such as servers, mobile applications and security networks.

-This course is currently going through the process of re-accreditation with the Institution of Engineering and Technology (IET) after the 2020 assessment visit was delayed due to Covid-19.
+This course is currently going through the process of accreditation with the British Computer Society (The Chartered Institute for IT) after the 2020 assessment visit was delayed due to Covid-19.

 BSc (Hons) Computer Networks degree entry requirements